Serve the bupstash protocol over stdin/stdout.

 - Allow client to put more items into the repository.

-- Allow client to list and retrieve data from the repository.
+- Allow client to retrieve data from the repository, implies --allow-list.

-- Allow client to list and remove repository items.
+- Allow client to remove repository items, implies --allow-list.

 - Allow client to run the repository garbage collector.

 Custom ssh flags using BUPSTASH_REPOSITORY_COMMAND

 $ export BUPSTASH_REPOSITORY_COMMAND="ssh -p 2020 $SERVER bupstash serve /data/repository"

 $ bupstash list

 Setup SSH access controls